chaos-polymtl/lethe/doc/source/examples/multiphysics/rayleigh-taylor-instability/rayleigh-taylor-instability.rst

 --------------------------
 Files Used in This Example
 --------------------------
+All files mentioned below are located in the example's folder (``examples/multiphysics/rayleigh-taylor-instability``).

-- Parameter file for adaptive sharpening: ``examples/multiphysics/rayleigh-taylor-instability/rayleigh-taylor-instability-adaptive-sharpening.prm``
+- Parameter file for adaptive sharpening: ``rayleigh-taylor-instability-adaptive-sharpening.prm``
-- Parameter file for constant sharpening: ``examples/multiphysics/rayleigh-taylor-instability/rayleigh-taylor-instability-constant-sharpening.prm``
+- Parameter file for constant sharpening: ``rayleigh-taylor-instability-constant-sharpening.prm``
-- Postprocessing python script: ``examples/multiphysics/rayleigh-taylor-instability/rayleigh-taylor_postprocess.py``
+- Postprocessing Python script: ``rayleigh-taylor_postprocess.py``

 -----------------------